voxel51/fiftyone/docs/source/plugins/index.rst

         /__init__.py

-If the source code for a plugin already exists on the local filesystem, you can use the `fiftyone.core.plugins.create_plugin` function that will copy the source code to the plugins directory and create a `fiftyone.yaml` file for you if one does not already exist.
+If the source code for a plugin already exists on the local filesystem, you can make it into a plugin using the `fiftyone.core.plugins.create_plugin` python function or the `fiftyone plugins create <name>` CLI command.
+This will copy the source code to the plugins directory and create a `fiftyone.yaml` file for you if one does not already exist.